sgrottel/statuslog/README.md

 #### Versions before 4.0
 _Never published_

-All versions of this status event log API before version 4.0 were only used internally, and were not publicly available.
+All versions of this status event log API before version 4.0 were only used for private projects, and were not publicly available.

 ## License